American Stress Statistics: Exploring The Prevalence Of Stress

 Interpreting these mental health statistics

 Many individuals find it difficult to avoid work-related stress.
 They may feel they must take whatever work is available to support themselves and their families; they might want a different job, which could cause increased stress.
-Others might not like their coworkers, daily commute, or workload, regardless of whether they enjoy a job.
+Others might not like their coworkers, daily commute, or workload, regardless of whether they enjoy their job.
 As money is also connected to work, household income not equaling a living wage can significantly stress many Americans.

 Are these statistics cause for concern?

-How stress impacts physical health
+How stress impacts mental and physical health

 • Aches and pains

-• Insomnia sleepiness, or trouble sleeping
+• Insomnia, sleepiness, or trouble sleeping

 • Changes in social behavior